-This assessment year, 2017, the MCAS ELA assessments were aligned to both the 2001/2004 standards and the 2011 standards listed above.
-The 2001/2004 standards assessed on the grade 10 ELA assessment are listed below.
+In 2018, the grade 10 MCAS ELA assessment was aligned to both the 2001/2004 standards and the 2011 standards listed above.
+The 2001/2004 standards that were assessed are listed below.

 Language Strand

 - Standard 4: Vocabulary and Concept Development - Standard 5: Structure and Origins of Modern English - Standard 6: Formal and Informal English